Nathan Buckley: Brisbane Bears

-Collingwood Magpies
+Collingwood Football Club

 During his first season, Buckley's arrangement with the Bears became common knowledge.
 At the end of the contract he attracted strong interest from all Melbourne-based clubs, chiefly Collingwood, Geelong and North Melbourne.
 However, it was Collingwood that successfully arranged a trade deal acceptable to all parties.
 Unknown to other AFL clubs and to the AFL itself, Collingwood and Brisbane had already agreed to make the trade happen.
-Collingwood selected ten players on its list who were "untouchable", and the Bears could take any two players outside this list, as well as the Collingwood Magpies' first round draft pick, in exchange for Buckley.
+Collingwood selected ten players on its list who were "untouchable", and the Bears could take any two players outside this list, as well as Collingwood's first round draft pick, in exchange for Buckley.
 The move saw Buckley move to Collingwood in exchange for Craig Starcevich, Troy Lehmann and the Magpies' first-round draft pick (no. 12, future double-premiership player Chris Scott).

 Buckley was adamant that the move was the right career direction, with the belief he had more chance of winning a premiership with Collingwood.
 Ironically, Brisbane would go on to win three premierships during Buckley's playing career to Collingwood's none, with Brisbane even beating Collingwood in two consecutive AFL Grand Finals in 2002 and 2003.
 In his first season with Collingwood, the Magpies were eliminated by the West Coast Eagles by two points in Perth.

 From here, Buckley would be a consistent performer for Collingwood.
 As well as winning a Brownlow Medal in 2003, he finished in the top three twice before the turn of the century.
 He was also named Collingwood's Best and Fairest six times in 10 years (including one tied), as well as six consecutive years in the All-Australian Team from 1996 to 2002.

 In 1999, Buckley suffered a broken jaw playing against Carlton in Round 2.
 He returned in Round 8 to help Collingwood to their first win of the season and their first in 13 matches.
 Collingwood finished the season last for only the second time in their history (the other being in 1976).
-Buckley also competed in the last game at Collingwood's long-time home ground Victoria Park against one of their main rivals, the Brisbane Lions.
+Buckley competed in the last game at Collingwood's long-time home ground Victoria Park against one of their main rivals, the Brisbane Lions.